-Supporters say that San Francisco has used the sales tax effectively before and that it has a lower sales tax rate than many neighboring counties, and would still be lower even with a 1/2¢ increase.
+Supporters say that San Francisco has used the sales tax effectively before and that it has a lower sales tax rate than many neighboring counties, and would still be lower even with a 1⁄2¢ increase.
 In addition, more than \$2 of every \$5 of sales tax revenue would be paid by visitors and businesses.
-Revenues would improve bus and train service: reduce traffic congestion: and help make transportation affordable for low-income households, seniors, and youth.
+Revenues would improve bus and train service; reduce traffic congestion; and help make transportation affordable for low-income households, seniors, and youth.

-Opponents say that the sales tax is regressive, meaning that it costs lowincome households a greater proportion of their income than high-income ones.
+Opponents say that the sales tax is regressive, meaning that it costs low-income households a greater proportion of their income than high-income ones.
 At a time when San Francisco has one of the highest costs of living and a high degree of income inequality, and many residents are struggling to make ends meet, a sales tax is the wrong approach.

+Q8.
+Having heard this, would you find increasing the sales tax rate by one-half cent acceptable or unacceptable as a way of raising money to make transportation improvements in San Francisco?
 Many expressed reservations about the sales tax as a funding mechanism, though it was more appealing among those who heard it as the initial option presented.

-Having heard this, would you find increasing the sales tax rate by 1⁄2¢ acceptable or unacceptable as a way of raising money to make transportation improvements in San Francisco?
+Having heard this, would you find increasing the sales tax rate by %c acceptable or unacceptable as a way of raising money to make transportation improvements in San Francisco?

-Total).
-The final structure of the San Francisco transportation funding ballot measure I just described has not determined.
-I am going to read you several different potential sources of funding for the transportation venements described in than measure.
-Please the me whether you would find it acceptable or unacceptable as a "raising money of raising money of rhese purposes.
-All Split Sample A, 8/C/D & Total).
+Q6a [Total].
+The final structure of the San Francisco transportation funding ballot measure I just described has not been determined.
+I am gaing to read you several different potential sources of funding for the transportation improvements described in hot measure.
+Please tell me whether you would find it acceptable or unacceptable as a way of raising money for these purposes.
+Q8 (Split Sample A, B/C/D & Total).